 with: Maya Duru • Kim Siegal • Emilia Tjernström

-(Revise and Resubmit, Journal of Development Economics)
+(Revised and Resubmitted, Journal of Development Economics)

-Working Paper Link (May 2023, previous version NBER Working Paper No. 26054, July 2019)
+Working Paper Link (August 2024, previous version NBER Working Paper No. 26054, July 2019)

 No single constraint can explain the stagnant agricultural productivity growth in sub-Saharan Africa.
 Most interventions that relax individual barriers to productivity have delivered disappointing results.
 We evaluate an at-scale program that targets several productivity constraints with a bundled intervention, using a randomized controlled trial in western Kenya.
 Program participation increases maize yields by 26%, total maize output by 24%, and profits by 17%.
 While we cannot directly test whether the program’s success is due to its bundled nature, we find patterns in the data that are consistent with this hypothesis.